SlinkierApple13/BukkitPlugin.Railchess/README.md

   Requires permission: railchess.edit.\
   Sets the current map to read-only (so that games can be recorded and replayed).
 * **/rcedit line <lineNumber>**\
+  Requires permission: railchess.edit.\
   Sets the current line number.
+* **/rcedit thoroughfare**\
+  Requires permission: railchess.edit.\
+  Switch to thoroughfare editing mode (instead of editing railway transit lines).
 * **/rcedit connect \<connectType\>**\
   Requires permission: railchess.edit.\
-  If connectType is $0$: removes all connections between the current selected station and the previous selected station.\
+  If connectType is $0$: removes all connections and thoroughfares between the current selected station and the previous selected station.\
-  If connectType is $1$: connects the current selected station with the previous selected station with the current line in only one direction (from previous to current).\
+  If connectType is $1$: connects the current selected station with the previous selected station with the current line (or with a thoroughfare, if thoroughfares are selected) in only one direction (from previous to current).\
-  If connectType is $2$: connects the current selected station with the previous selected station with the current line in both directions
+  If connectType is $2$: connects the current selected station with the previous selected station with the current line (or with a thoroughfare, if thoroughfares are selected) in both directions
   (same as right-clicking while sneaking with a blaze_rod in the main hand).
 * **/rcedit add|remove notransfer \<line1\> \<line2\>**\
   Requires permission: railchess.edit.\